 Races for president, Senate top Kentucky ballot

-Races featuring re-election bids by President Donald Trump and his top ally on Capitol Hill, Senate Majority Leader Mitch McConnell, top the ballot in Kentucky.
+Races featuring reelection bids by President Donald Trump and his chief ally on Capitol Hill, Senate Majority Leader Mitch McConnell, top the ballot in Kentucky on Election Day.
 Other races to watch include all six Kentucky House seats, a seat on the Kentucky Supreme Court and two constitutional amendments.

 PRESIDENT

-Republican President Donald Trump and Democratic former Vice President Joe Biden are at the top of the ballot in a state where the GOP has dominated federal elections for more than 20 years.
+Republican President Donald Trump and Democratic former Vice President Joe Biden headline the ballot in a state where the GOP has dominated federal elections for more than 20 years.
 That includes the last presidential election, when Trump carried Kentucky by 30 percentage points.
 The last Democrat to carry Kentucky was Bill Clinton in 1996.
 Neither candidate campaigned in Kentucky, instead focusing on swing states elsewhere.

 SENATE